Sage-Bionetworks/rocc-app/docs/style-guide.md

 ## Setup

 - VS Code invites you to install the recommended extensions, which include `dbaeumer.vscode-eslint`.
-This extension is used in the VS Code workspace settings file `settings.json` available in this repository.
+This extension shows style issues as you type TypeScript/JavaScript code.
+This extension is specified in the VS Code workspace settings file `settings.json` available in this repository.
 - This project uses [eslint] to validate TypeScript and JavaScript files.
 The configuration file of `eslint` is `.eslintrc.json`.
 The behavior of `eslint` can be extended using plugins and custom rules.
 - This project runs [prettier] via `eslint` for additional flexibility in validating files.
 The configuration of `prettier` is located in `.eslintrc.json`.
-- TypeScript and JavaScript files are automatically validated and the lint issues fixed upon saving.
+- TypeScript and JavaScript files are automatically validated and their style is fixed upon saving.
 This behavior is controled by the VS Code workspace settings file `.vscode/settings.json`.
 - Staged files are automatically validated before the creation of a commit.
-This is possible thanks to the package [husky], which manages the pre-commit hook, and the package [stage-lint], which lint only the files that have been staged for the sake of saving time.
+This is possible thanks to the package [husky], which manages the pre-commit hook, and the package [stage-lint], which lints only the files that have been staged for the sake of saving time.

 ## Markdown